Zenoh Plugin

 true |

-indicates the communication domain of the plugin, which is compatible with zenoh’s powerful Key & Key Expression.
-If left blank, the plugin’s default communication domain (i.e., the message topic) will be used.
-Only domains thatmatch
+limit_domain indicates the communication domain of the plugin, compatible with zenoh’s powerful Key & Key Expression.
+If not specified, the plugin’s default communication domain (i.e., the message’s topic) will be used.
+Only domains that

 can communicate.
 The specific format is as follows: